Archive Best Children’s Books About Internet Safety

 Age Range: 4-8

-Another engaging and hilarious story written in rhymes, #Goldilocks is a hashtag cautionary tale about how dangerous oversharing on social media can turn out to be.
+#Goldilocks is another engaging and hilarious story written in rhymes.
+It’s a hashtag cautionary tale about how dangerous oversharing on social media can turn out to be.
 Once again, Jeanne Willis and Tony Ross have teamed up to deliver a witty storybook, and it is an outstanding delivery.
 By building up on a well-known character and re-imagining her in the digital age, they have made Goldilocks more relevant than any other fairy-tale character.

-In this story, social media, although not inherently threatening and life-ruining, brings about the downfall of this lovable naughty character, as Goldilocks becomes increasingly more attention-seeking.
-She starts by making harmless funny videos, but craving more and more likes and views, she starts to pull more and more dangerous pranks, unready to face the inevitable consequences.
+In this story, social media is not inherently threatening and life-ruining.
+However, it brings about the downfall of this lovable naughty character, as Goldilocks becomes increasingly more attention-seeking.
+She starts by making harmless funny videos.
+Craving more and more likes and views, she starts to pull more and more dangerous pranks, unready to face the inevitable consequences.

 4. The Fabulous Friend Machine